 When listing your furniture for sale, be realistic when setting the price.
 Pricing it high just because it has sentimental value to you won’t work because it doesn’t have the same value to the customer.

-When pricing, you should take in mind any defects or faults, and just the same when you should take note of a well-kept or good condition item.
+When pricing, you should take into account any defects or faults, and just the same, when you should take note of a well-kept or good condition item.
 Make sure to take accurate pictures and write a good description.

 Here are some options to sell online